brucemack/brucemack.github.io/ampersand/index.md

 that generally don't support the concept of port forwarding due to the use of [carrier-grade NAT (CGNAT)](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
 Again, I'm not going to describe CGNAT in detail here - you can look it up.
-If you are using CGNAT, the bottom line is:
+If your provider is using CGNAT, the bottom line is:
 * Your address/port number **as they appear on the outside network** are unpredictable because they are assigned dynamically by the carrier.
 Your address/port may change between calls.